wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

-= 1.4.3 =
+= 1.4.4 =
-* update to truncate_description parameter to consider html by default
+* added order parameter to allow reverse or random order

 == Changelog ==

+= 1.4.4 =
+* added order parameter to allow reverse or random order

 = 1.4.3 =
 * description can now be truncated using truncate_description parameter